leoluz/go2one/README.md

 # go2one
-A text editor demo for Go developers of the 21st century
+A text editor demo for developers of the 21st century